 file'.
 Select the Pad Stack HKP File and click Open.

 a.
-All Library Expert Xpedition Output is created in the folder specified
+All Footprint Expert Xpedition Output is created in the folder specified

 by "Output Directory"